Heaventools

 File Save

-If I open an executable with Resource Tuner and then go to SaveAs and save the executable under a different name WITHOUT making ANY changes to it, and then I compare the two files with a hex editor, there are MANY changes to the file.
-Why are there changes even though I didn't make any?
+If I open an executable with Resource Tuner, save it under a different name without making any changes, and compare the two files with a hex editor, there are many changes.
+Why is this happening?

-Resource Tuner provides two functions that are automatically performed when opening a file: unpacking files compressed with UPX using the Plug-In subsystem, and error checking.
+Resource Tuner automatically performs two functions when opening files: unpacking files compressed with UPX using the Plug-in subsystem and error checking.

-If your target file was packed with UPX, it was unpacked automatically and saved unpacked.
-Resource Tuner does not re-pack the previously packed files.
-That is why the original file size is increased.
-Check out the logfile for details.
+If your target file was packed with UPX, it was automatically unpacked and saved unpacked.
+Resource Tuner does not re-pack previously packed files, which is why the original file size increases.
+Check the logfile for details.

-The next thing Resource Tuner does is re-compiling the file resources according to the MS PE File Specification.
-That may also be the reason why the original file size is changed after a simple "Save as..." operation.
+Additionally, Resource Tuner recompiles the file resources according to the Microsoft PE File Specification, which may also alter the original file size after a simple "Save As..." operation.

-If you don't want any changes to be made, just do not save.
+If you don't want any changes to be made, simply do not save.

-When I try to save my DLL I get the following error: "Can't create new image file, the original file has been probably packed".
+When I try to save my DLL, I get the following error: "Can't create a new file, the original file has been probably packed".
 Any hints?

-Please be advised that your dll might be really packed!
-Resource Tuner unpacks only files compressed with UPX.
-So if your dll was packed by any other third party packer, you have to unpack it manually before modifying.
-Otherwise the chances are you can't create a new image file and save your changes.
+- It's important to remember that your DLL might indeed be packed.
+Resource Tuner specifically unpacks files compressed with UPX.
+If your DLL was packed using a different third-party packer, you'll need to manually unpack it before making modifications.
+Otherwise, the tool might not be able to create a new image file and save your changes.

 Resource Editor